tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 ~~~

 The value of RecordSizeLimit is the maximum size of record in octets that the
 endpoint is willing to receive.
+This value is used to limit the size of records
+that are created when encoding application data and handshake message into
+records.

-When the `record_size_limit` extension is
+When the `record_size_limit` extension is negotiated, an endpoint MUST NOT
-negotiated, an endpoint MUST NOT generate a protected record with plaintext
+generate a protected record with plaintext that is larger than the
-that is larger than the RecordSizeLimit value it receives from its peer.
+RecordSizeLimit value it receives from its peer.
+Unprotected messages -
-Unprotected messages - handshake messages in particular - are not subject to
+handshake messages in particular - are not subject to this limit.
-this limit.

 This value is the length of the plaintext of a protected record.
 The value
 includes the content type and padding added in TLS 1.3 (that is, the complete